Multi-Token Prediction via Self-Distillation: Implementation Details

 \subsection{Static vs. Adaptive Decoding Strategies}

 Our informal analysis of the proposed objective \cref{eq:mtpo2} in the preliminaries section suggests that there may be a correlation between the confidence of the student model on its predictions and the quality of the sequence emitted.
 In \cref{fig:corr-analysis} we present empirical evidence of this relationship from an early experiment.
 In response to this confirmation we devised a simple \textit{confidence-adaptive} scheme (\textit{ConfAdapt}) that allows us to set the $k$ value dynamically at each decoding step based on this confidence heuristic.
-Given a threshold value $\lambda$, such as $90\%$, the CA strategy finds the greatest index $k' \in (1,k_{max})$ such that $g(h(x_{i:i+k_{max}})) > \lambda$, and then treats that index as the $k$ value for this decoding step.
-This creates a dynamic range of $k$ values during a single generation which we track and compute statistics over to report average ``acceleration factors''.
+Given a threshold value $\tau$, such as $90\%$, the CA strategy finds the greatest index $k' \in (1,k_{max})$ such that $\operatorname{argmax}_j(\ell_{ij}) > \tau, \forall i \in (1,k')$, and uses that index as the $k$ value for this decoding step.
+This creates a dynamic range of $k$ values during a single generation which we compute statistics over to report average ``acceleration factors''.

-While we experiment with randomizing the value of $k$ at each step during the training process, we do not directly train for any sort of dynamic decoding procedure where $k$ varies at each generation step during a long generation.
+While in the main experimental configuration we do randomize the value of $k$ during each training step, we do not directly train for any sort of dynamic decoding procedure where $k$ varies at each generation step within a single response.
 However, to our surprise, the MTP models we train turn out to be amenable to the simple dynamic decoding strategy described above, and it achieves pareto-optimal results when compared to static strategies.